ghga-de/epic-docs/76-lynx-boreal/technical_specification.md

   - Sends `DataUploadCase`-related requests to the UCS using self-signed WOTs
   - The Data Steward role is required to create `UploadContext`s and grant upload claims
   - Data Steward role is required for all `DataUploadCase` changes except `OPEN` -> `LOCKED`
-  - Viewing `DataUploadCase`s does not involve any WOTs
+  - Viewing `DataUploadCase`s does not involve any WOTs, just the internal auth tokens
+  - Endpoints are protected by requiring internal auth tokens
 - UCS:
   - Knows nothing about users, claims, studies, `DataUploadCase`s, etc.
-  - Endpoints require protected by WOTs that come from either the WPS or UOS
+  - Endpoints require protected by requiring WOTs that come from either the WPS or UOS

 For more information on the HTTP API, see the endpoint definitions below.